TejeshwarR/TejeshwarR/README.md

 ### 🎯 What I’m Looking For
 I’m currently **open to Data Analyst opportunities** where I can:
+- Extract data from **databases, files, and APIs** using SQL and Python
+- **Clean, transform, and validate raw data** to ensure accuracy and usability
-- Build impactful dashboards and reports
+- Build **meaningful, business-driven dashboards** in Power BI and Excel
+- Convert complex datasets into **clear, actionable insights** for stakeholders
-- Work with cross-functional stakeholders
+- Work closely with business teams to support **data-driven decision-making**
-- Apply analytics to solve real-world business problems

 ### 📊 Explore My Work
 Feel free to **check out my repositories** to see hands-on projects in **Power BI, Python, SQL, EXCEL and domain-focused analytics**, including insurance, retail, and sales use cases.